 Neural network inference based on CMSIS-NN kernels achieves 4.6X improvement in runtime/throughput and 4.9X improvement in energy efficiency.
 For a more detailed overview of all the optimizations refer to this article.
 To use the optimizations in the code you must clone the repository as follows:

 The functions being called in the

-run_nn(input, output) function in the nn.cpp file is calling functions being defined in the CMSIS-NN library, examples are:
+run_nn(input, output) function in the nn.cpp file is calling functions being defined in the CMSIS-NN library.
+Here are some examples:

 arm_convolve_HWC_q7_RGB(input_data, CONV1_IN_DIM, CONV1_IN_CH, conv1_wt, CONV1_OUT_CH, CONV1_KER_DIM, CONV1_PAD, CONV1_STRIDE, conv1_bias, CONV1_BIAS_LSHIFT, CONV1_OUT_RSHIFT, buffer1, CONV1_OUT_DIM, (q15_t*)col_buffer, NULL); arm_maxpool_q7_HWC(buffer1, POOL1_IN_DIM, POOL1_IN_CH, POOL1_KER_DIM, POOL1_PAD, POOL1_STRIDE, POOL1_OUT_DIM, col_buffer, buffer2); arm_relu_q7(buffer2, RELU1_OUT_DIM*RELU1_OUT_DIM*RELU1_OUT_CH);

 Now that we have optimized the model and built the complete application it's time to move on to the final step.